Floria Capsali: Bucharest

 Sources differ over the precise timelines of Capsali's career during this period, but it was probably in 1922 that she returned from Paris home to Bucharest.
 In Bucharest she presented a series of balletic productions employing her own choreography.
 One of these, using youthful compositions by Robert Schumann of the same name, was entitled "Papillons".
 Another employed the more melodramatic "Mephisto Waltzes" of Franz Liszt.
 In 1923 she choreographed the balletic scenes for a National Theatre production of Shakespeare's "Midsummer Night's Dream".

 In 1926 Floria Capsali married the sculptor Mac Constantinescu (whose work was sometimes produced under the pseudonym "Mihail Filip").
 Constantinescu was something of a visual-arts polymath who turned out to be a talented stage-set designer, evidenced some years later by his work on the set and costumes for the stage-show-spectacular "Nuntă în Carpați" ("Carpathian Wedding") by Paul Constantinescu.

 By 1927 Capsali was well established as a member of the ballet elite in Bucharest.
 That year she was invited to participate in the so-called "echipele monografice" ("Monographies project") coordinated from the University of Bucharest under the leadership of the eminent sociologist Dimitrie Gusti, researching a wide range of folkloric and ethnographic topics in the Romanian village communities.
-Other notable participants from the interface between the artistic and academic esdtablishments included the ethnomusicologists Constantin Brăiloiu and George Breazul, as well as Capsali's visual artist husband, Mac Constantinescu.
+Other notable participants from the interface between the artistic and academic establishments included the ethnomusicologists Constantin Brăiloiu and George Breazul, as well as Capsali's husband, visual artist Mac Constantinescu.
 Capsali travelled all over Romania with one of Gusti's teams of "monographic school city-intellectuals", collecting folkloric materials over an "extended period".
-The information gathered on informatiom on folkdance traditions created an intensified appreciation of "authentic" Romanian folkdance.
+The information gathered on folkdance traditions created an intensified appreciation of "authentic" Romanian folkdance.
 Some of the material was used for Romanian ballet productions during (and beyond) the 1930s.